Updated Line-Up For Next Week’s Episode Of AEW Dynamite - PWMania - Wrestling News

-All Elite Wrestling announced a new match and segment for next week’s episode of Dynamite on TBS.
+All Elite Wrestling announced a new match for next week’s episode of Dynamite on TBS.

-It was announced that “The Glamour” Mariah May will make her debut, and MJF will address the AEW fans.
+Dr. Britt Baker, D.M.D. will take on Hikaru Shida in a singles match.

 Make sure to join us here every Wednesday night at 8/7c for live AEW Dynamite results coverage.